 Television: Visual Storytelling and Screen Culture has been called the “best textbook on television available today” (Ellen Seiter, USC).
 Its main goal is to encourage readers to think critically about TV.
-Written by Jeremy G. Butler and originally published in 1994, its fifth edition will be released February 8, 2018.
+Written by Jeremy G. Butler and originally published in 1994, its fifth edition was released in February 2018.
 (Editions one through four were subtitled, “Critical Methods and Applications.”)

 The new edition goes deeper into new forms of visual storytelling in an age in which screens have proliferated, although it still accounts for TV’s functioning in the network era.
 Amanda D. Lotz—one of the foremost authorities on television change in the 21st century—has contributed a new chapter on the post-network era.